 Back to all Project Ideas / Promote Sustainable School Transportation

-For the 1 in 8 people globally who set foot in a school each day, commuting to and from school is a necessary part of the daily routine.
-What mode of transportation do they use, and how environmentally friendly is it?
+Globally, 1 in 8 people set foot in a school daily- what mode of transportation do they use, and how environmentally friendly is it?
 Do they have a more sustainable option available to them, and if so, how can they be encouraged to make the greener choice?

 A sustainable transportation activity can help you find the answers to those questions at your school.
 Whether it’s a campaign to organize carpools, encouraging individuals to take the bus, or a weekly walk or ride to school promotion, the objective should be to get your school community to think about how transportation choices impact their carbon footprint.

-Conduct a survey with participants and get students involved in the survey process if you can.
+- Conduct a survey with participants and get students involved in the survey process if you can.
 Ask participants about the length of their commute to school, and how they usually get to school versus how they came to school on the day of the project.
-Compare the difference in miles traveled, gas saved, etc.

 - Make sure you consider pedestrian safety and/or bike safety as you plan, and communicate safety considerations to participants.